Metropolitan Manila Development Authority: TV and radio stations

+The agency formerly had a TV and radio stations known as the MMDA Teleradyo.
+They ceased operations on August 17, 2010.
+The MMDA Traffic Radio broadcasts traffic updates, and it started as a test broadcast on September 24, 2007.
+Meanwhile, the MMDA TV broadcasts traffic updates via live feed by monitoring cameras along the highways and streets, with simulcast over MMDA Traffic Radio 1206.
+It was started as a test broadcast on August 20, 2008.
+To compensate for the closure of these communication mediums, the MMDA turned to social media such as Facebook and Twitter to broadcast traffic updates to users following them.
+Live billboards, particularly at EDSA, have been also constructed.
+The MMDA app for iOS and Android have also been made available for free, broadcasting traffic updates directly.

 Criticisms

 In the past, such practices were justified by rhetoric that street children need to be 'rescued' from the street.
 Advocacy groups contend that in seeking to create a beautiful metropolis, the MMDA often treat Metro Manila's urban poor like 'rubbish' on the street.

 A report from PREDA that was funded by UNICEF, claims inhumane proceedings to caught vagrants.

 In 2018, the MMDA constructed the Kamuning Footbridge, a pedestrian footbridge connecting Scout Borromeo Street and NIA South Road in Quezon City.
 The footbridge has been the subject of ridicule since its construction due to its steep height and the agency's responses defending it as "prioritizing safety over convenience" and "only for the able-bodied".
 As of 2025, the footbridge is planned to be rebuilt by the Department of Transportation to be more inclusive and convenient for road users and commuters.